RodgersRepo/RodgersRepo/README.md

 # Rodgers Repository

-A repo of various bits of scripts and code centered around Cisco Unified Communication Manager.
+A repo of various bits of scripts and code mainly centered around Cisco Unified Communication Manager, but other admin scripts as well.

 ## Table of Contents